StevenErazoLaguna/StevenErazoLaguna/README.md

 ---

-## 🎯 Enfoque Actual
+## 🎯 Current Focus

-- 🔭 Trabajando en arquitecturas limpias y microservicios escalables
+- 🔭 Working on clean architecture and scalable microservices
-- 🌱 Aprendiendo sobre LLMs y su integración en aplicaciones reales
+- 🌱 Learning about LLMs and their integration into real-world applications
-- ⚡ Dato curioso: Me apasiona la investigación aplicada y la innovación tecnológica
+- ⚡ Fun fact: I’m passionate about applied research and technological innovation

 ---

-## 📫 Si quiere saber mas de mi....
+## 📫 Want to know more about me?

 <p align="center">
   <a href="mailto:erazoestiven1@gmail.com">